 The Marshal records items under capital leases as an asset and an obligation in the accompanying Statement of Net Position.
-During the year ended April 30, 2013, the Marshal had capital lease agreements for the lease of two copiers, the lease of a mailing machine, the lease of three computers, and the lease of four vehicles.
+During the year ended April 30, 2014, the Marshal had capital lease agreements for the lease of two copiers, the lease of a mailing machine, and the lease of three computers.
 The copiers and computers' lease agreements were entered into during the year end April 30, 2013.
-The Marshal paid the lease of the four vehicles in full during the year end April 30, 2013.
-One of the four vehicles was damaged during the year end April 30, 2013 due to a traffic accident.
-The Marshal received insurance proceeds in the amount of \$17,466 for the vehicle and had a gain on disposal in the amount of \$5,166.

-The following is a schedule of the future minimum lease payments under capital leases, together with the present value of the net minimum lease payments, as of April 30, 2013:
+The following is a schedule of the future minimum lease payments under capital leases, together with the present value of the net minimum lease payments, as of April 30, 2014:

 Year Ending April 30, Amount

-2014 \$ 4,522

-2015 4,522
+2015 \$ 4,522

 2016 3,101

 2017 2,316

 2018 965

-Net minimum lease payments 15,426
+Net minimum lease payments 10,904

-Less amount representing interest (2,182)
+Less amount representing interest (1,488)

-Present value of net minimum lease payments \$ 13,244
+Present value of net minimum lease payments \$ 9,416

 Assets under capital leases are reported in the balance sheet in capital assets, net of accumulated depreciation.
-The cost basis and the accumulated depreciation of these assets totaled \$16,342 and \$3,314, respectively, at April 30, 2013.
+The cost basis and the accumulated depreciation of these assets totaled \$16,342 and \$7,123, respectively, at April 30, 2014.